AI-Guiders/WitDatabase/MVCC_TODO.md

 ## Next Steps

-1. **Deadlock Detection (Phase 5)** - Required for production row-level locking
-2. **Background GC** - Implement background garbage collection thread
+1. **Background GC** - Implement background garbage collection thread
-3. **Multi-threaded Stress Tests** - Verify MVCC under high concurrency
+2. **Multi-threaded Stress Tests** - Verify MVCC under high concurrency
-4. **Integration with MVCC Transaction** - Use RowLockManager in MvccTransaction for FOR UPDATE/FOR SHARE
+3. **Integration with MVCC Transaction** - Use RowLockManager in MvccTransaction for FOR UPDATE/FOR SHARE

 ---